Murder Mystery Game AI

 Creating Suspects with Motive and Opportunity

-Develop 3–5 suspects for your detective game cold case investigation files, each with distinct motivations.
+Develop a focused set of suspects for your detective game cold case investigation files, each with distinct motivations.
 Every suspect needs:

 • Motive: A believable reason for wanting the victim dead (financial gain, revenge, protection of secrets, jealousy)